Alex Murdaugh is denied new double-murder trial after judge hears jury tampering allegations

 Even if Murdaugh, 55, gets a new murder trial he won't walk out free.
 He's also serving 27 years after admitting he stole $12 million from his law firm and from settlements he gained for clients on wrongful death and serious injury lawsuits.
 Murdaugh promised not to appeal that sentence as part of his plea deal.

-Even if this effort fails, Murdaugh hasn't even started the regular appeals of his sentence, where his lawyers are expected to argue a number of reasons why his murder trial was unfair, including the judge allowing voluminous testimony of his financial crimes.
+Even if this effort fails, Murdaugh hasn't even started the regular appeals of his sentence, where his lawyers are expected to argue several reasons why his murder trial was unfair, including the judge allowing voluminous testimony of his financial crimes.
 They said this enabled prosecutors to smear Murdaugh with evidence not directly linked to the killings.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.